p-ranav/tabulate/README.md

 **NOTE**: You can use `.corner(..)`, `.corner_color(..)`, and `.corner_background_color(..)` to set a common style for all corners.
 Similarly, you can use `.border(..)`, `.border_color(..)` and `.border_background_color(..)` to set a common style for all borders.

+**NOTE**: Note the use of `.format().multi_byte_characters(true)`.
+Use this when you know your table has multi-byte characters.
+This is an opt-in because the calculation of column width when dealing with multi-byte characters is more involved and you don't want to pay the performance penalty unless you need it.
+Just like any other format setting, you can set this at the table-level, row-level, or on a per-cell basis.

 Here's an example where each border and corner is individually styled:

 ```cpp